naholav/sft-vs-reflection-llama3-codexglue/README.md

 - Best checkpoint: Epoch 2, Step 3750
 - Dual loss tracking enabled
 - Meta examples showed faster convergence

+## 📄 Full Paper

+For a comprehensive analysis and detailed methodology, please refer to our full research paper: **Comparison of Standard Fine-Tuning and Reflection-Based Meta-Learning for Code Generation** (available as PDF in this repository)

 ## 🔗 Quick Links